Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Overview

 \subsection{Key ideas}

-\update{{\sys} avoids {\nsc}s by ensuring the shape of the victim's network traffic is secret-independent.
+{\sys} avoids {\nsc}s by ensuring the shape of the victim's network traffic is secret-independent.
 Ensuring secret-independence requires that: (i) The choice of traffic shape must not reveal secrets.
 For instance, if a constant rate of one 1.5kB packet per millisecond for 10 seconds is chosen to transmit a particular video, then this choice must not be specific to the video. (ii) If the actual packet transmission times deviate from the chosen shape, the deviations must not reflect application secrets.
-In our example, if the actual transmission time of a packet deviates from its precise expected time based on the rate, then this deviation must not reflect the CPU and memory consumption of the concurrent video processing in a way that may identify the video.}
+In our example, if the actual transmission time of a packet deviates from its precise expected time based on the rate, then this deviation must not reflect the CPU and memory consumption of the concurrent video processing in a way that may identify the video.

 \textbf{Secret-independent traffic shapes.~} A strawman secure shaping strategy is to continuously transmit fixed-size packets at fixed intervals independent of the application's actual workload; in the absence of application payload, dummy packets are transmitted.
-However, this strategy is highly inefficient when the application workload is bursty. {\sys} instead allows the shape to vary as long as the variations do not depend on secrets. {\sys} exploits this idea in two ways.
-First, if a guest can partition its workload into classes based on public information, {\sys} permits the use of a different, efficient traffic shape in each class.
+However, this strategy is highly inefficient when the application workload is bursty. {\sys} instead allows the shape to vary as long as the variations do not depend on secrets.
+Specifically, if a guest can partition its workload into classes based on public information, {\sys} permits the use of a different, efficient traffic shape in each class.
 Returning to our example, suppose {\medsite} streams videos about medical procedures in different resolutions.
-Then, the shape used to stream a video can vary by resolution, which only reveals the patient's available bandwidth but not the specific medical procedure being watched. \update{Second, if the presence of a client request at a given time reveals no secrets, then {\sys} transmits shaped traffic only in response to requests and avoids transmitting dummy packets otherwise, thus minimizing bandwidth overheads.
-In our MedWeb example, for instance, the nature of a client request and the content of the response are sensitive, but not, as such, the presence of a request. }
+Then, the shape used to stream a video can vary by resolution, which only reveals the patient's available bandwidth but not the specific medical procedure being watched.

 \textbf{Gray-box profiling.~} Secret-independent traffic shaping requires understanding how a guest's secrets affect its network traffic.
 This information can be obtained by black-box profiling of guests, but this approach cannot reliably discover all dependencies and therefore is not secure.
 Program analysis, which could discover all dependencies in principle, does not scale well. \sys\ instead relies on gray-box profiling, which requires no knowledge of a guest's internals beyond a {\em traffic indicator} provided by the guest.
 This indicator partitions the guest's possible network interactions independent of secrets, and can be used to profile the guest's network interactions and generate a transmit schedule for each partition (\S\ref{sec:profiling}).